React Native apps can boast of preserving the user interface and the typical platform behavior they run on.

-Banuba Video Editor SDK is a toolkit for developers that offers all the necessary features for creating and sharing videos, animated clips, and stories.
+Banuba Video Editor SDK is a toolkit for developers that includes all the necessary features for creating and sharing videos, animated clips, and stories.

-Apart from core functions like trimming, merging, and adding overlays, Banuba also offers the Face AR module with beautification, visual and color transformation effects, audio editing, music provider integration, and beyond.
+Apart from core functions like trimming, merging, and adding overlays, Banuba also offers beautification, visual and color transformation effects, audio editing, music provider integration, and beyond.

-All the features come with React Native wrappers, so you’ll only need to write a couple of code lines to integrate the necessary functionality.
+All the features come with Flutter and React Native wrappers, so you’ll only need to write a couple of code lines to integrate the necessary functionality.

-Banuba Video Editor SDK is well documented and has a sample project on Github you can explore before starting the free trial.
+Banuba Video Editor SDK is well documented and has sample projects on GitHub you can explore before starting the free trial.

 Being one of the best video players for React, it has dozens of properties and features.
 It offers local and remote file playback support, audio and text tracks selection, configurable rate, and, of course, iOS and Android platform support.